telerik/maui-docs/controls/listview/grouping/delegate-group-descriptor.md

 # .NET MAUI ListView Delegate Group Descriptor

-DelegateGroup descriptor enables you to group by a custom key (for example some complex expression combining two or more properties) instead of being limited by the value of a single property.
+DelegateGroup descriptor enables you to group by a custom key (for example, some complex expression combining two or more properties) instead of being limited by the value of a single property.
 This descriptor exposes the following properties:

 - `KeyExtractor`&mdash;Defines the `(Func<object, object)` delegate which returns the property to retrieve the group key for each data item.
 - `SortOrder`&mdash;Defines the sort order in each group to Ascending or Descending.